 Each of these agencies perform their own certifications, re-certifications, compliance on-site visits, and maintain a centralized database on their perspective websites of all certified companies which can be publicly accessed with limited basic information.

-ODOT DBE Uniform Certification Process (UCP)
+Sharing the ODOT DBE Uniform Certification Process (UCP)

 DBE satisfies Section 26 of the Code of Federal Regulations for transportation authorities (49 CFR).
 In accordance with 49 CFR Section 26, COTA transitioned to the Unified Certification Program (UCP) for all federally funded projects, which synchronizes all DBE certifications with the Department of Transportation (DOT) for each state per the federal mandate.